mstrk/blog/_posts/js-dont-block-the-event-loop.md

   url: '/assets/blog/js-dont-block-the-event-loop/cover.jpg'
 ---

-In my very early days of JavaScript programming, I stumbled upon a curious comment in an issue - "Don't block the event loop".
+In my early days of JavaScript programming, I stumbled upon a curious comment in an issue - "Don't block the event loop".

 The problem was a processing function blocking an animation and the solution was to defer the execution of that function in a `setTimeout` with zero milliseconds.